 With the dry season still holding up strong till March in West Africa and Winter in the northern hemisphere also doing its thing for a few more weeks, you know what that means for skin, especially black skin.
-Dry skins, cracked feet and chapped lips.
+Dry skin, cracked feet, and chapped lips.
 Skins, you could hide with clothes and feet with shoes and socks but for your lips, how are you gonna hide that?
+Remedy for Chapped Lips

 Here are 6 DIY natural remedies that will help you repair chapped lips…